woodycal/pico-secure-delivery-box/Building-box/README.md

 Powering the pico i got 12v to 5v dc to dc converter which is on its own circuit to 12v battery.

 ![Layout](layout.jpg)
 Here is layout.
 This stage you can also do finishing touches like installing a handle setting up soft close lid hinge to reduce slamming/shaking, lid ratting, lose wires. having the soft close lid hinge also stops them opening the box right up or leaning it against a wall not closing.
+It's also worth considering using anchor bolts of some kind so people don't actually take the whole box.